MaxShishkov/studentsAndClassea/README.md

 studentsAndClass
 ==================

-A simple interaction between two classes.
-A simulation of interaction between Courses and Students.
-Using pointers as means of interaction.
+A simulation of interaction between Courses and Students written in C++.
+Demonstrates object oriented programming and use of pointers.